Former ‘American Idol’ contestant Willie Spence dies at 23

 KNOXVILLE, Tenn.
 (WATE) — Willie Spence, a talented singer who finished second on last year’s season of “American Idol,” died Tuesday after a crash near Chattanooga, Tennessee.
-He was 23 years old.
+He was 23.

 A preliminary crash report from the Tennessee Highway Patrol shows Spence was driving on I-24 at around 4 p.m. when his vehicle crashed into a tractor-trailer that was stopped on the shoulder in Marion County.
 Both drivers were wearing seatbelts, the crash report stated.